- 2Account privilege

 Steps on how to protect your computer with a password.

-Steps on how to change your Windows password.
+Steps on how to change or reset your Windows password.

 - Change password regularly and use a password that is difficult to guess but easy to remember.